DiddiLeija/DiddiLeija/README.md

 My favorite personal repository is named **[text\_formatter](http://github.com/diddileija/text_formatter)**.
 If you like the __text\_formatter__ proposals, please [help me with your ideas or solutions to my current problems](http://github.com/diddileija/text_formatter/issues)...

-## About me
+## A list about me

-GitHub made a list to describe myself.
+GitHub made a list to describe myself on this `README` file.
 I extended it and got this description:

 - :telescope: I’m currently working on Python packaging projects \(on GitHub\) and GUIs/games/web pages \(locally\).
 - :seedling: I’m currently learning how to use [pygame](http://pygame.org) on my local projects.